hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_features.rst

 * A button that presents a dropdown menu, which allows switching the parent on the current frame while preserving the bone position and orientation in the world space.
-* An input field that exposes the raw switch property for keyframing and direct manipulation.
-Values correspond to positions in the dropdown list.
+* A dropdown input field that directly exposes the switch property for keyframing and direct manipulation.
+  Changing the value can cause the bone position to jump.
 * A button to apply the position preserving parent switch over the bake range of keyframes.

 .. note::